 If you are using heavy equipment and you notice there is an area that is struggling that you need to cross to get to your work area, take the time to fix the problem.
 Going over areas that are unsafe is only going to result in an accident happening or your getting stuck.
 Take the extra time to make a situation safer and in the long run, it will save you time.

 5. Don’t Work In Areas That Can Wait

 If there is an area of your worksite that can wait till conditions are drier, then wait.
 There isn’t a good enough reason to risk the problems that can occur.
 If your time schedule allows it, stop operations till drier weather, or just eliminate that one area till situations are better.

 It is so easy to get comfortable with your job and push through certain situations.
-When you have been doing a job for a long time, you can sometimes push the issue.
-It is very important to always go back to your training and follow the best protocol for all involved.
+When you have been doing a job for a long time, you may get the urge to push the issue.
+When it comes to mud, don't!
+It is very important to always go back to your training and follow the best protocols.

 Risking getting equipment stuck or someone being injured is not worth it.
 That is why all operations should stop if possible when the weather is a problem and causes muddy conditions for you.
 If stopping is not possible, use best practices as outlined above.
 This is all more reason to factor in days like rainy weather and mud to your timeline.

 Find and schedule topics faster